haythem-said/petStore/README.md

 # petStore
 ## Back-End part:
-We work with the laravel frame work with the Mysql database We use the snactum package to prepare API for the authentication part Create a MySQL database(create table)
+We work with the laravel frame work with the Mysql database => We use the snactum package to prepare API for the authentication part=> Create a MySQL database(create table)=>
-We prepare APIs for the methods of register login and logout data for user Makes the migration and then we make the test with postman.
-Create post ,edit delete as the previous part we make the migration then we make the test
+We prepare APIs for the methods of register login and logout data for user=> Makes the migration and then we make the test with postman.=> Create post ,edit delete as the previous part we make the migration then we make the test=>